mailsac/mailsac-examples/help/account_management/account_management.rst

    Enable API Key Login

-Sessions using an API Key as a login are restricted from:
+When logged into the website using an API Key, the user session is restricted from:

 - viewing and modifying payment information
 - adding or removing API keys
+- managing account features
+- adding or removing custom domains

 Login Using an API Key
 ^^^^^^^^^^^^^^^^^^^^^^